 Diet differentially induced expression of the conserved transcriptional response to adversity (CTRA) genes

 Additional analyses focused on expression of a well-studied set of social adversity-responsive genes known as the “conserved transcriptional response to adversity” (CTRA) (Cole et al., 2015) in the Western- and Mediterranean-fed animals in our study.
-Animals fed a Western diet exhibited significantly higher expression of pro-inflammatory genes included in the CTRA (Mann-Whitney U = 222, p = 0.016) and lower expression of antiviral- and antibody-related CTRA genes (Mann-Whitney U = 82, p = 0.023; Fig. S3; for categorization of CTRA genes, see Table S1).
+Animals fed a Western diet exhibited significantly higher expression of pro-inflammatory genes included in the CTRA (Mann-Whitney U = 222, p = 0.016) and lower expression of antiviral- and antibody-related CTRA genes (Mann-Whitney U = 82, p = 0.023; Figure 1—figure supplement 2; for categorization of CTRA genes, see Supplementary File Table 1A).

 Western diet induced a mosaic response

 Western diet induced substantial variation in multiple phenotypes, including body weight, gene expression, and behavior; consistent with previous studies demonstrating that some individuals may be more resistant (or susceptible) to the effects of a Western diet (Shively et al., 2009), presumably due to genetic variation or past environmental exposures.
-However, we were unable to identify consistencies in individual responsiveness across the phenotypes (Fig. S4A-C).
+However, we were unable to identify consistencies in individual responsiveness across the phenotypes (Appendix Figure 2).
 For instance, monkeys that exhibited a strong gene regulatory response to the Western diet did not necessarily exhibit a large increase in body weight or a strong negative DAB score (all p > 0.2).
-Furthermore, change in body weight did not significantly predict gene expression in monocytes (FDR < 0.2).
+Furthermore, change in body weight did not significantly predict gene expression in monocytes (all FDR > 0.2).
 Western diet fed individuals thus exhibited a mosaic response to diet across multiple phenotypes, presumably involving interactions between diet, stress, behavior, environment, microbiome, and genome/epigenome.

 Discussion

 This study shows, for the first time, that a whole-diet manipulation exerted profound effects on monocyte polarization and social behavior in primates.
-Forty percent of expressed genes were differentially expressed between monkeys fed Western or Mediterranean diets, indicating that diet dramatically altered monocyte programming.
+Forty percent of monocyte-expressed genes were differentially expressed between monkeys fed Western or Mediterranean diets, indicating that diet dramatically altered monocyte programming.
 Relative to monocytes from Mediterranean-fed subjects, monocytes from Western diet consumers exhibited increased expression of proinflammatory and monocyte polarization regulatory genes.
-Our findings extend previous studies, such as a randomized human cross-over trial that demonstrated changes in monocyte proinflammatory genes in elderly individuals consuming a Mediterranean like diet enriched in olive oil versus a diet more enriched in saturated fat (butter) (Camargo et al., 2012).
+Our findings extend previous studies, such as a randomized human cross-over trial that demonstrated changes in monocyte proinflammatory genes, including IL6, other interleukins, and NF-κB components, in elderly individuals consuming a Mediterranean like diet enriched in olive oil versus a diet more enriched in saturated fat (Camargo et al., 2012).